alexa-js/alexa-app-server/README.md

   postRequest : function(json, request, response) { },

   // Enable https support.
 Note httpsPort, privateKey, and certificate are required.
-  // Default is 'false'.
+  // Default is false.
-  httpsEnabled: true,
+  httpsEnabled: false,

   // The https port the server will bind to.
 Required for httpsEnabled support.
   // Default is undefined.
   httpsPort: 443,

   // The private key filename.
 This file must reside in the sslcert folder under the
   // root of the project.
-Default is undefined.
+  // Default is undefined.
   privateKey: 'private-key.pem',

   // The certificate filename.
 This file must reside in the sslcert folder under the root of the
   // project.
-Default is undefined.
+  // Default is undefined.
   certificate: 'cert.cer',

   // The certificate chain bundle filename.
 This is an optional file that must reside in the
   // sslcert folder under the root of the project.
-Default is undefined.
+  // Default is undefined.
   chain: 'cert.ca_bundle',

   // An optional passphrase used to validate certificate and key files.
 For best practice, don't
   // put the password directly in your source code, especially if it's going to be on GitHub, and
   // instead, load it from process.env or a file included in the .gitignore list.
-Default is
-  // undefined.
+  // Default is undefined.
   passphrase: 'passphrase'

 });